turbot/flowpipe-docs/docs/flowpipe-hcl/step/input.md

 # input

-The `input` step primitive allows a workflow to prompt for user input.
+Use the `input` step primitive to prompt for user input.
 The pipeline will send the prompt to one or more [integrations](/docs/reference/config-files/integration) via a [notifier](/docs/reference/config-files/notifier).
 It will then pause and wait for a response.
 When a response is received, the pipeline will continue and the step will return the selected `value`.

 ```hcl
 pipeline "my_step" {